Brian-T-Horner/Brian-T-Horner/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 <h3 align="center"> Welcome! 👋&nbsp; </h3>
 I am currently on the journey from a Non-STEM background into a Software Engineer!
-I will be starting my Masters in computer science in Fall 2023.
+I will be starting my Masters in Computer Science in Fall 2023.
 My schooling history is as follows:

 <!-- School History -->
 * Masters of Computer Science Student at TBD.
 Currently choosing between offers.